Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 The 1HCL supports a quadrature encoder connected to the Quadrature Input interface.
 This works with common 5V, 1000CPR-2500CPR optical encoders that are frequently supplied with closed loop stepper motors.
 (One example is the [17E1K-05](https://www.omc-stepperonline.com/p-series-nema-17-closed-loop-stepper-motor-48ncm-67-99oz-in-with-encoder-1000ppr-4000cpr-17e1k-05)), however there are many other examples).

-### Connecting a Quadrature Encoder
+### Connecting a Quadrature Shaft Encoder

 Quadrature encoders have either a differential output (often shown as A+,A-, B+,B-,N+,N- or as A,A',B,B',N,N') or a single ended output.
+The EXP1HCL has a 5-pin Molex KK connector for quadrature signals.

-*note the index signal is not currently used*
+*Note the index signal is not currently used*

 If the encoder has a single ended output the signal lines connect to the 1HCL input.
-A to A_INPUT, B to B_INPUT .
+A to A_INPUT, B to B_INPUT.
 5V or VCC to the +5V and ground to ground.
 The Z or N can be left disconnected.

 If the encoder has a differential output then connect the A+, B+ to the signal inputs on the 1HCL.
 5V/VCC to 5V and ground to ground.
 The A-,B- and Z+Z-/N+N- can be left disconnected.